A celebration of peak Joe Cole: ‘A special player, full of fantasy’

 Cole’s last appearance for Chelsea came in the FA Cup final victory over Portsmouth which secured the club’s first ever Double, and there were still enough flashes of inspiration – namely his back-heeled opener in a win at Old Trafford – to convince Fabio Capello to name him in England’s squad for the 2010 World Cup.

 THE BACKHEEL GOAL 🙈🙉

 Joe Cole v Manchester United in PL 2009/10

 — CFC SAUDI FANS ™ (@CFCSAUDIFANS) August 6, 2019

 It speaks volumes about how he was regarded that Terry tried to lead a mutiny against the manager to ensure Cole was selected after a dismal display against Algeria devoid of any spark.

 “Listen, Joe is one of the best players in our country,” he said.
 “He has come back from an injury and showed great form for Chelsea.
 It still amazes me how the club have come to the conclusion of letting Joe go.”

 But Cole was only granted two substitute appearances, and his club career similarly failed to take-off thereafter.

-Though he did impress at Lille alongside Dimitri Payet and Eden Hazard – just imagine that for a second, bloody hell – a return to West Ham and short spell at Aston Villa also fell flat.
+Though he did impress at Lille alongside Dimitri Payet and Eden Hazard – we’re not ashamed to admit that resembles something close to our wet dream – a return to West Ham and short spell at Aston Villa also fell flat.